kubecost/docs/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-aws.md

 ## Method 1: Kubernetes Secret Method
 <a name="secret"></a>
-To use the Kubernetes secret method for allowing access, create a .yaml file named `object-store.yaml` with contents similar to the following example.
+To use the Kubernetes secret method for allowing access, create a YAML file named `object-store.yaml` with contents similar to the following example.
 See region to endpoint mappings [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 ```yaml